sindla97/AB_testing/README.md

 Standard Error =0.004371675385225936
 P_exp - P_ctrl = -0.020554874580361565
 Marginal error = -0.008568326307143104
-confidence interval = [-0.008568,0.008568]
+confidence interval = [-0.02912, -0.01198]

-The observed difference in Gross Conversion between the experiment and control groups is statistically significant at the 5% significance level : **diff =-0.0206** is outside **confidence interval [-0.0086, 0.0086].**
+The observed difference in Gross Conversion between the experiment and control groups is statistically significant at the 5% significance level : **0** is outside **confidence interval [-0.02912, -0.01198].**

 **Therefore, we reject the null hypothesis and conclude that there is evidence of a difference in Gross Conversion between the two groups.**